 Intermittent explosive disorder (IED) is an impulse-control disorder that involves sudden episodes of unwarranted angry outbursts.
 People with IED tend to experience chronic hostility and impulsivity that leads them to “explode” into rages without any justifiable provocation.
 This disorder can have severely negative effects on a person’s life, especially within his or her interpersonal relationships.
 It can also affect people’s ability to work and interact appropriately within society.
-But IED can be managed through proper treatment, and that treatment is available to you at Valley Behavioral Health System.
+But IED can be managed through proper rehab, and that rehab is available to you at Valley Behavioral Health System in Fort Smith, Arkansas.

-Valley Behavioral provides a wide array of treatment options for various different mental illnesses, including intermittent explosive disorder.
+Valley Behavioral provides a wide array of rehab options for various different mental illnesses, including intermittent explosive disorder.
 We offer acute inpatient programs that can aid people in overcoming the extreme symptoms that define IED through a combination of different therapeutic techniques.
 Our treatment center is located on 57 acres in the Arkansas River Valley.
 We are the only facility in Arkansas that offers our patients the luxury of private rooms, adding to the comfort of one’s stay while receiving inpatient treatment.
 Our staff aims to provide every patient with individualized care that is designed specifically to meet his or her unique needs.
 The symptoms of IED do not have to continue to rule your life.
-At Valley Behavioral, we can give you the help that you need and deserve.
+At our behavioral health rehab center, we can give you the help that you need and deserve.

 Helping a Loved One or Family Member Get Treatment